Course Outline

 • An understanding of machine learning concepts for government applications.

-• Familiarity with cloud computing principles.
+• Familiarity with cloud computing principles and practices.

 • Some experience with Python programming is beneficial.